 Here is our multi-step design process that is typical of what it takes to produce a conceptual design for a new building.
 We make it look a lot easier than it is!

-This was a project for the Owl Senior Center and Food Bank in Wickenburg, Arizona.
+This was a project for the Wise Owl Senior Center and Food Bank in Wickenburg, Arizona.
 Initially, the site location is studied in order to get to know the site variables on a macro level.
 Some of the analysis includes: views onto the site, looking at views in all directions, zoning, height restrictions, noise from exterior traffic patterns and pedestrian and vehicular patterns.

 One of the first things to be done is document the current facility if there is one.
 Each space is walked, photographed and observed.
 In the beginning stages of getting to know a building we get a sense of where there is clutter build up, piled up chaos and blocked flow of circulation and flow of people movement and tangible objects like furnishings not fitting or lack of.
 The clutter starts the series of questions to the users like: “Do you need extra storage space?” ”

 At the existing senior center we studied the flow of food pick up, how the food was passed through a window, where plates and condiments were set, and proximity of kitchen.
 This space served many functions beyond just a dining room.
 It also served as a bingo hall, aerobics studio and dance hall.
 We wouldn’t have know these aspects without asking lots of questions and studying the posted schedules.